Methadone vs. Suboxone®: What’s the Difference?

 • Goosebumps

 The most commonly used medication for MAT is methadone.
 This medication is a synthetic pain reliever that happens to belong to the opioid family.
-Methadone is what’s called an opioid agonist, which means it acts on the same opioid receptors in the brain as drugs like heroin and prescription painkillers.
-Although it binds to and activates the same receptors methadone lasts longer in a person’s system, providing symptom relief for 24 – 36 hours.
+Methadone is what’s called an opioid agonist.
+That means it acts on the same opioid receptors in the brain as drugs like heroin and prescription painkillers.
+Although it binds to and activates the same receptors as illicit opioids, methadone lasts longer in a person’s system.
+This benefit provides withdrawal symptom relief for 24 – 36 hours per dose.

 When someone dependent on opioids takes methadone at prescribed levels, they don’t experience a high.
 Instead, the brain is getting enough of the opioid to stop it from entering withdrawal.
-Methadone helps block painful withdrawal symptoms, but also partially blocks the euphoric effects of drugs of use.
-Most importantly, the relief of withdrawal symptoms allows an individual to participate in counseling, a mandatory part of any treatment plan including methadone.
+Methadone helps block painful withdrawal symptoms but also partially blocks the euphoric effects of drugs of use.
+Most importantly, the relief of withdrawal symptoms allows them to participate in counseling, a mandatory part of methadone treatment.

 Only medical doctors at licensed clinics can dispense methadone, and it usually comes in tablets or liquid form.
-The effects of this medication last about 24 to 36 hours, so MAT participants must visit their clinic daily to receive their medication.
+The effects last about 24 to 36 hours, so MAT participants must visit their clinic daily to receive their medication.
 Methadone treatment has three stages.

 The induction, or “acute,” phase starts with the first trip to the physician.
-Depending on variables such as drug use history, age and weight, your doctor will prescribe an initial dose of methadone and gradually raise it until your withdrawal symptoms are satisfactorily under control.
+Depending on variables such as drug use history, age and weight, your provider will prescribe an initial dose of methadone.
+The dose will gradually increase until your withdrawal symptoms are satisfactorily under control.

 Maintenance is the ongoing use of methadone to keep withdrawal symptoms at bay.
 Once your dosage has stabilized, the work of rehabilitation begins in earnest.
-The counseling sessions begun in the induction phase will start to yield real-life results as you practice the skills learned during appointments.
+The counseling sessions will start to yield real-life results as you practice the skills learned during appointments.
 This phase can last anywhere from a few months to several years.
 The National Institute on Drug Abuse recommends 12 months as the minimum for methadone treatment.

 Pros and Cons of Methadone

 Like any form of medication, methadone comes with pros and cons.
-These are some of the advantages to MAT with methadone:
+These are some of the advantages of MAT with methadone:

 • A more than 40-year track record of proven effectiveness